The UK posted a smaller-than-expected budget surplus in July as government spending increased.

-The bulk of that increase was booked in June when government borrowing climbed to £7.2bn, a sharp increase driven by higher debt interest payments and rising spending on services.
+The bulk of that increase was booked in June when government borrowing climbed to £7.2bn, a sharp increase

 It was the highest June borrowing figure since 2015.
 The government tends to record a surplus in both July and January because taxpayers submit their self-assessment returns in those months.